 The following data show the connectivity and use of technology among libraries and organizations, compared to those in other communities participating in Connected Nation's Connected program.
+This project was funded by the Economic Development Administration (EDA) Coronavirus Aid, Relief, and Economic Security (CARES) Act.
 These data should be used to make informed decisions and implement solutions for improving connectivity in the community.

 The library sector includes public and private libraries, as well as other non-governmental organizations that serve the community.
-Data from Wichita County represent survey responses collected between October 2021 and February 2022.
-During this time, seven Wichita County libraries and community organizations completed the survey.
-Data from all Connected communities represent survey responses collected between January 1, 2020, and February 28, 2022.
+Data from Jefferson County represent survey responses collected from February to April 2022.
+During this time, two Jefferson County libraries completed the survey.
+Data from all Connected communities represent survey responses collected between January 1, 2020, and March 31, 2022.
 As more communities participate in the Connected program, these figures are likely to change.